MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-use.md

 ![The All jobs tab](media/pfei-all-jobs-tab.png "The All jobs tab")

-The list provides the following columns, which are also numbered in the previous screen shot:
+The list provides the following columns, which are also numbered in the previous screenshot:

 1. **Selection column**: The left-hand column shows a check mark to indicate which jobs have been selected by the worker.
 It is possible to select multiple jobs in the list.
 To select all the jobs, tap the check mark in the column header.
 When a single job is selected, details about that job are shown at the bottom of the screen.
 1. **Job status column**: This column indicates the status of each job using icons.
 Jobs with no icon have a status of *Not started*.
 A green triangle icon indicates jobs with a status of*Started*.
 The icon with the two yellow vertical lines indicates jobs with a status of*Stopped*.